Not All Sales Leadership Scenarios Are of Equal Value

 Whether it is a botched product roll-out that is jeopardizing a major new deal or dissatisfaction with the services received, top sales leaders know how to simultaneously resolve the current issue, retain the client, and fix the root cause of the problem.

-They are adept at gathering data, listening, not getting defensive, putting the customer first, being empathetic, taking responsibility, apologizing, and taking action to repair the relationship and the situation.
+They are adept at gathering data, listening, not getting defensive, putting the customer first, being empathetic, taking responsibility, apologizing, and taking meaningful action to repair the relationship and the situation.

 - Delegating Effectively while Empowering their Team